-Using high-resolution satellite imagery, Peter Fretwell and his team were able to achieve an unprecedented feat and, in 2009, created the world’s first census of species taken from space.
+Using high-resolution satellite imagery, Peter Fretwell and his team began monitoring animal populations, creating the world’s first census of species taken from space in 2009.
 Then went on to repeat it.
-“We started with penguins then have gone on to look at whales, then seals – we haven’t published much on seals yet.
-Now, we are working on albatross.” – said Fretwell.
+“We started with penguins, then have gone on to look at whales, then seals – we haven’t published much on seals yet.
+Now, we are working on albatross.” – said, Fretwell.

 Fretwell worked in the Antarctic for 15 years, initially as a cartographer, mapping the area for pilots.
-He accidentally found himself one of the world’s leading expert on animal population monitoring from satellite data while trying to locate bird colonies in Antarctica with greater accuracy.
-“Pilots need to know where the runways are, where the mountains are, but also, where the bird colonies are, in order to avoid them.”
+He accidentally found himself one of the world’s leading experts on animal population monitoring from satellite data while trying to locate bird colonies in Antarctica with greater accuracy.
+“Pilots need to know where the runways are, where the mountains are, and where the bird colonies are in order to avoid them.”
 His team found the emperor penguins were poorly geo-referenced, as they breed in extremely remote places and move around a lot.

 From there, using open satellite data, Fretwell and his team at the British Antarctic Survey were able to locate previous unknown colonies.
 In 2012 using the same methodology, the team mapped penguin huddles – which can contains hundreds of birds – then looked to obtain higher resolution satellite imagery for the areas where colonies were located.
 The remotely-sensed images were then analysed using a supervised classification method to separate penguins from snow, shadows, and guano and actual counts of penguins from eleven ground truthing sites were used to convert these classified areas into numbers of penguins using a robust regression algorithm.
 Peter Fretwell and colleague Michelle LaRue estimated the population size to be around 595,000 penguins – twice as much as previously thought.